Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 aaa accounting exec default start-stop locals group tacacs+

 This configuration sets authentication and authorization to first connect to the TACACS+ server to verify user credentials and privileges.
-The user account will be checked locally only when the remote server is unreachable.
-In this example, accounting is set to store audit logs locally and send them to the remote server.
+It checks the user account locally only when the remote server is unreachable.
+In this example, accounting stores audit logs locally and sends them to the remote server.

 Using the Same Credentials for the Analytics Node and Other Devices